MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/walkthrough-exporting-data-for-a-digital-audit.md

     This indents the **G/L Entry** table under the **G/L Account** table.
 Next, Sean adds a table relationship between the two tables.

 5. Choose the **Relationships** action.
 6. In the **Data Exp.
-Table Relationship** window, fill in the fields as described in the following table.
+Table Relationship** page, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|